 Reliability Institute specialises in training in industrial reliability for industry - mining, food & beverage, oil & gas, mineral and metal processing, power generation, chemical, water utilities, rail transport and pharmaceutical.
 The teaching material is produced by Mobius Institute, who is renowned for using simulations and animation to make concepts and ideas easy to understand.
 The training content represents leading industry practice and suits a wide range of industrial and manufacturing operations.
 Instructors are experienced industry professionals, enthusiastic about imparting fresh knowledge to initiate positive actions and outcomes.
 Certified courses can be completed either in a classroom in 3-5 days or by distance learning with 6 months to complete.
 There are 3 levels of training, to give the required skills based on the reliability knowledge required for different job roles.
 See below.

-Non-Certified training lessons are also available as classroom courses or on-line.
+Non-Certified training lessons are also available as 1 day in-house classroom courses or on-line.

 The ARP [A] - Advocate certification course is suitable for managers, engineers, planners, supervisors, team leaders, technicians, service providers and everyone working within an organization who in any way influences the design, engineering, procurement, maintenance planning, maintenance activities or operation of critical rotating machinery and electrical equipment.
 It is very well suited for in-house or onsite training to support or kick-off a company reliability improvement initiative.
 It gives the "big-picture" of why unreliability exists, how it creeps into an operation and what the key steps are to eliminate it.
 It will become clear that reliability is not the sole responsibility of the maintenance department and why it requires cross-function teamwork to deliver and sustain reliable operating equipment.
 A minimum of 6 months work experience is the only prerequisite.
 The course takes 3 days (including the exam , to complete)